Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Motivating Online CO Problems

-In SP, the goal is to maximize the \emph{probability} of choosing the best among $n$ candidates, where $n$ is known.
-All candidates have \emph{different} scores to quantify their abilities.
-They arrive sequentially and when the $i$-th candidate shows up, the decision-maker observes the relative ranking $X_i$ among the first $i$ candidates, which means being the $X_i$th-best so far.
-A decision that whether to accept or reject the $i$-th candidate must be made \emph{immediately} when the candidate comes, and such decisions \emph{cannot be revoked}.
-Once one candidate is accepted, the game ends immediately.
+In BCP, the goal is to maximize the \emph{probability} of choosing the maximum among $n$ \emph{different} numbers, where $n$ is known.
+They arrive sequentially and when the $i$-th number shows up, the decision-maker observes the relative ranking $X_i$ among the first $i$ numbers, which means being the $X_i$th-best so far.
+A decision that whether to accept or reject the $i$-th number must be made \emph{immediately} when it comes, and such decisions \emph{cannot be revoked}.
+Once one number is accepted, the game ends immediately.

-The ordering of the candidates is unknown.
-There are in total $n!$ permutations, and an instance of SP is drawn from an unknown distribution over these permutations.
-In the classical SP, each permutation is sampled with equal probability.
-The optimal solution for the classical SP is the well-known \emph{$1/\e$-threshold strategy}: reject all the first $\floor{n/\e}$ candidates, then accept the first one who is the best so-far.
+The ordering of the numbers is unknown.
+There are in total $n!$ permutations, and an instance of BCP is drawn from an unknown distribution over these permutations.
+In the classical BCP, each permutation is sampled with equal probability.
+The optimal solution for the classical BCP is the well-known \emph{$1/\e$-threshold strategy}: reject all the first $\floor{n/\e}$ numbers, then accept the first one which is the best so-far.
 In this paper, we also study some different distributions.